ska-telescope/ska-sdp-batch-preprocess/docs/src/pipeline.rst

     steps:
       - ApplyCal:
-        # Relative paths get preprended by the --solutions-dir CLI argument
+        # Relative paths get preprended by the --extra-inputs-dir CLI argument
         parmdb: somefile.h5

 **This ease of use, however, comes at the following price:**